Cocaine

 • Cocaine & Alcohol

 The combination of cocaine and alcohol leads to an underestimation of the effects of alcohol.
 You feel sober and don't realise the effects of the alcohol, even though you are drunk.
 Overconfidence and loss of control increase the dangers for you, friends and acquaintances, as well as other road users, especially in road traffic.
+Furthermore, the mixture of cocaine and alcohol produces cocaethylene in the body, a substance that puts additional strain on the cardiovascular system.

 • Cocaine & other "uppers"